-- Beware the Silly Ones: His battle is a gag fight where his stand actively helps his opponents as much as him, but he's still able to come closer than most to winning.
+- Beware the Silly Ones: He's quite the oddball, and there's multiple gags where his stand actively helps his opponents as much as him, but he's still able to come closer than most to winning.

 - Charles Atlas Superpower: His Stand is the embodiment of his skill in fengshui assassination and naturally developed after 40 years of martial arts training.